root-project/root/README/ReleaseNotes/v628/index.md

 C++20 support will be provided as part of this release (not yet available for 6.28/00). cling has been upgraded to use llvm's new just-in-time compilation engive ORCv2.

-Cling's pointer validity check is now turned only in interactive mode.
-This improves performance for jitted code.
+Cling checks pointer validity now only in interactive mode, improving performance for jitted code in batch systems.

 #### Support for profiling/debugging interpreted/JITted code